dbones/dbones.github.io/_posts/2019-07-20-tech-radar.md

 - Upgrading the backend database technology
 - possible change of API Gateway technology

 this platform has some key constraints mainly it has very limited resources (team size and money).
-This drives the platform to adopt opensource and SaaS components which support small projects.
+This drives the platform to adopt open-source and SaaS components which support small projects.

 # technology radar